Captison/takedown/readme.md

 - `data` contains converter insertion variables, and
 - `vars` are the configured variables (see `vars` config option)

-The returned string will also be interpolated as above.
+Strings returned from converter functions will also be interpolated.

 Here are the defaults with insertion variable names explained: